Contact us by phone at 519-332-4444 or by email at [email protected] for more information about our programs or services.

 This program provides short-term relief to caregivers so that they can attend to their own health and wellness needs.
 Our bright open space, located onsite with our Society offices offers a variety of programming that is meaningful to the person living with dementia and allows for socialization with others on a similar journey.

-The Day Program currently operates Tuesdays & Wednesdays from 10:00am to 2:00pm for $15 per day.
+The Day Program currently operates Monday through Friday from 10:00am to 2:30pm for $15 per day.
 Subsidies are available.
 Space is limited.

 These programs promote socialization and recreation for both the person living with dementia and their care partner.
 Registration is required to attend all programs.